WWE News: Braun Strowman In Line For Big Things After ‘WrestleMania 33’

 “I haven’t had that exact conversation with him.
 I’m imagining, though, [Braun Strowman] has got a lot of stuff behind him.
 I can’t imagine we’re going to just let that fall off, and, surely, that there are big plans for him on the other side.
 I know that.”

-This year, Braun Strowman had been built up as an unstoppable monster on WWE Monday Night Raw and the word was that Roman Reigns would be the man to finally stop him at WrestleMania 33.
+This year, Braun Strowman had been built up as an unstoppable monster on WWE Monday Night Raw, and the word was that Roman Reigns would be the man to finally stop him at WrestleMania 33.
 However, that didn’t happen either.

 The John Cena vs. Undertaker match was scrapped so that Cena could team with real-life girlfriend Nikki Bella to fight Miz and Maryse.
 The WWE then canceled the Braun Strowman vs. Roman Reigns match and put Reigns against The Undertaker.
 To do this, they had Roman beat Strowman at a minor WWE PPV before WrestleMania 33.

 After that loss to Roman Reigns, Braun Strowman came face to face with The Undertaker, only to walk off and not fight.
-Then, Roman Reigns was wrestling Braun on WWE Monday Night Raw and Undertaker came in and choke-slammed Strowman.
+Then, Roman Reigns was wrestling Braun on WWE Monday Night Raw, and Undertaker came in and choke-slammed Strowman.
 After so much work on building up Braun, the WWE was just using him as a tool to promote Undertaker vs. Roman Reigns.

-With that in mind, it seems that if Triple H is right and that the WWE wants to really do something big with Braun Strowman after WrestleMania 33, they will have to work on damage control.
-They lost the work that went into making Braun unstoppable and that hurts his brand.
+With that in mind, it seems that if Triple H is right and that the WWE wants to really do something big with Braun Strowman after WrestleMania 33, and they will have to work on damage control.
+They lost the work that went into making Braun unstoppable, and that hurts his brand.

-There were some false WWE rumors that indicated that Braun Strowman had done something to make Vince McMahon mad and that is why he was de-pushed.
-According to Triple H, that isn’t really true and it was just something that came along with Strowman learning his way around the WWE ring.
+There were some false WWE rumors that indicated that Braun Strowman had done something to make Vince McMahon mad and that is why he was not longer pushed.
+According to Triple H, that isn’t really true; it was just something that came along with Strowman learning his way around the WWE ring.

 The story is that Braun Strowman was told not to do something in the ring.
 The next time that Vince McMahon and Triple H were watching him, he did it again and McMahon lost it, wondering what was wrong with Braun.
 That is when Triple H said he came to the WWE superstar’s defense.